-• Completion at least 80% of assigned activities and exercises on the course syllabus, with an overall grade of at least 80/100 (the standard established by the IIN).

-• Completion of the activities, tasks and reading the material set for the course, within the time frame established.

-• The academic papers requested in assignments or activities must be the original work and intellectual production of the participant, or of the participants in the case of a group assignment.

-• The assignments must indicate the origin of all quotes cited, and the documents consulted for the assignment.
+- Completion at least 80% of assigned activities and exercises, with an overall grade of at least 80/100 (the standard established by the IIN). - Completion of the activities, tasks and reading the material set for the course, within the time frame established. - The academic papers requested in assignments or activities must be of intellectual production of the participant, or of the participants in the case of a group assignment. - The assignments must indicate the documents and information sources consulted and the origin of all quotes cited.